Your Audition Will Include:

 All applicants to the Bachelor of Music program and the Joint Degrees program (Bachelor of Music/Bachelor of Business Administration) are required to perform an audition.

-Applicants will write the Theory Assessment online on either Saturday, February 27, 2021 or Sunday, February 28, 2021.
-A faculty proctor will monitor applicants via a live video stream (i.e. Zoom) as they write the assessment.
+Applicants who perform live auditions in Toronto, Halifax, or St. John's will write the Theory Assessment on the same day as their audition.
+Applicants who plan to submit an audition video in lieu of performing a live audition will write the Theory Assessment from their home location with a proctor.
 Results on the Theory Assessment inform our admissions decisions and they help us place students in the appropriate theory class for their first year.

 The Theory Assessment is designed to measure comprehension, accuracy, and facility across a wide range of basic theoretical concepts.
 We are looking for instant and accurate recall of such constructs as:

 - scales and modes

 - triads - major, minor, diminished and augmented

 - seventh chords

 The aural dictation component of the test demonstrates a dimension of music literacy.
 You will be asked to: